YasminFaghir/MICB475_24W1_Team_10/meeting_agenda.md

 - Reviewed core microbiome and indicator taxa analyses.

 - Identified overlapping ASVs between core microbiome and ISA results.
+  - All group members got different results for core microbiome and ISA results --> review code together and identify differences

 - Discussed and compared current analyses to determine the best feature set for machine learning.